Cherry (brand): Cubix

 In 2015, Cosmic Technologies introduced a new smartphone brand named Cubix, with its first product being the Cubix Cube.
 The Cubix brand is Cosmic's response to the growing segment of budget-priced midrange phones, usually dominated by Chinese brands such as Lenovo.
 The Cubix Cube has 2 GB of RAM, 16 GB of ROM, a 13 megapixel rear camera and an 8 megapixel front camera.
 The phone also comes bundled with the Lazada app and is available through Lazada Philippines.

 Flare

+The Flare series was Cherry’s mainstream line of budget Android smartphones from 2012 until it was replaced by the Aqua family in 2020.
+The first model - simply called the Cherry Mobile Flare - was announced on 24 October 2012 and went on sale the following month for ₱3,999, making it one of the most affordable dual‑core Ice Cream Sandwich handsets available in the Philippines.
+Annual refreshes followed, adding larger HD displays, LTE connectivity and biometric security.
+In October 2017 the 6‑inch Flare S6 Max and the battery‑centric Flare S6 Power (5,000 mAh) introduced USB‑C and fingerprint scanners across the range.

+On 1 October 2018 Cherry launched the Flare S7 family, headlined by the Flare S7 Plus, its first handset with a notched “TrueView” display, wireless charging and an infrared face‑unlock camera.

+The line expanded again on 25 July 2019 with seven Flare S8 variants; the flagship Flare S8 Plus adopted a full‑screen display and a motorised pop‑up dual selfie camera, while the base model kept the sub‑₱4 k price point.